 - When offshore, you would live in shared accommodation and meals are provided.

 - You need a degree in engineering.

 - The University of Aberdeen offers a BEng or MEng in Petroleum Engineering.
-Entry requirements for the BEng are 4 Highers at ABBB including Maths and Physics or Engineering Science at AB (if the Higher is in Engineering Science then Higher Maths should be at A) and Chemistry, plus National 5 English.
-Entry requirements for the MEng are 4 Highers at AABB including Maths and Physics or Engineering Science at AB (if the Higher is in Engineering Science then Higher Maths should be at A) and Chemistry, plus National 5 English.
+Entry requirements for the BEng are 4 Highers at ABBB including Maths, Chemistry and Physics or a technological subject (if the Higher is a technological subject instead of Physics then Higher Maths should be at A) plus National 5 English.
+Entry requirements for the MEng are 4 Highers at AABB including Maths, Chemistry and Physics or a technological subject (if the Higher is a technological subject instead of Physics then Higher Maths should be at A) plus National 5 English.

 - Other relevant degrees include mechanical engineering, which is widely available and chemical, offshore or energy engineering, or physical sciences.
 Entry requirements are usually 4 to 5 Highers including Maths and Physics, but check with individual institutions.

 - Postgraduate qualifications in Petroleum Engineering are available at Aberdeen, Heriot-Watt and Robert Gordon universities.

 - If you work offshore, which is more common in the first 2-3 years of experience, you must pass a medical examination every 2 years.